The Handpresso Review – Is it perfect or just portable?

 But, nothing’s perfect, and the Handpresso does have its flaws.
 So if you decide you’re looking for something else, don’t worry.
 We’ll include alternative portable espresso makers; after all, you’re here to become an expert and make the right choice for you!

 (Don’t worry, Handpresso, we’ll try and be gentle.)

 - Easy clean-up

 - Boiling water can be inconvenient

 - Missing that traditional feel

 Ease of Use – 4.5/5

-Imagine your favorite place in the world.
+Imagine your favourite place in the world.
 Now, imagine it with a travel cup of fresh espresso in your hand.
 Whatever you’re envisioning, it can probably become a reality with the Wild Hybrid.
 This is a mini espresso maker weighing in at 1.6 pounds with dimensions of 11 x 6 x 5 inches.
 Yes, you read that right.
 It’s an incredibly lightweight design that can fit in a purse or handbag with no problem.